Milli Vanilli: Formation and All or Nothing, 1984–1989

-Rob Pilatus, from Munich, met Fab Morvan, from Paris, in Los Angeles at a disco and reconnected again in Munich.
-They bonded over their experiences growing up in European cities; Pilatus said, "Maybe it's because we're both black people who grew up in foreign cities that don't have too many blacks."
-In Munich, they attempted to find work as backing singers, then formed their own act and recorded an album for a small German label that sold a few thousand records.
+Rob Pilatus, from Munich, and Fab Morvan, from Paris, met at a Los Angeles disco in the 1980s and reconnected again in Munich.
+They bonded over their experiences growing up black in European cities.
+In Munich, they attempted to find work as backing singers, then formed their own act and recorded an album for a small record label that sold a few thousand copies.
+They also worked as dancers for pop singers and hosted club nights.
 According to Pilatus, they struggled financially and lived in a housing project.